Whether it’s a morning hike up your local hill, or hiking up Mount Everest, having enough energy is crucial for hikers.

 In addition to adding unnecessary weight, if you’re hiking at altitude, the possibility for your energy drink cans to “explode” is there.

 That’s just one more reason to leave the cans behind and take a lightweight powder instead.

 Ready-to-drink Energy Drinks

-Check the current price on Amazon. #ad
+Check the current Bang price on Amazon. #ad

-Xyience Energy Drink too is zero in sugar and calories with 176mg of caffeine.
+Xyience Energy Drink is sugar-fee and contains zero calories, with 176mg of caffeine.